Welcome

 Unregistered Land

-• Trace an unbroken chain of ownership from the root to the current seller.
+• Confirm an unbroken chain from the good root to the seller and reconcile names, dates, and descriptions across all deeds.

 Key Term: good root of title

-A document at least 15 years old that deals with the whole legal and equitable interest in the property, contains an adequate description, and does not cast doubt on the title.
+A document at least 15 years old that deals with the whole legal and equitable interest in the land, contains a sufficient description, and reveals no defect casting doubt on title.

 Identifying Title Issues